 Status:

-The current status of our project is that our team has developed an “Mailet” using java programming language.
-Our team developed the prototype as an “Mailet” because Apache James server supports mailet feature.
-This developed mailet is added to Apache James 3.0 mail server which has been used as test server for testing our test cases regarding the detection of spoofed mails.
-The designed unique Mailet is placed inside the mail server before standard algorithm of the server.
-The prototype is unique in all cases and this kind of prototype has been developed and used by any mail servers.
-This prototype can be developed as a “Milter” which can be used with Oracle Communication Messaging Server, because oracle server supports only Milter feature.
-This can be done and added to the oracle server with minimal changes from the Mailet.
-This kind of prototype haven’t developed by any developer or servers and this is not in existence since it’s a unique prototype developed by our team.
+The current status of our project is that our team has developed a “Mailet (Apache Mailet Compatible)” using JAVA 1.8 programming language.
+Our team developed the prototype as an “Mailet” since it is pluggable module accepted by many standard Mail servers and is also supported by Apache James Mail server which was used for the demo.
+This developed mailet is plugged into Apache James 3.0 mail server which has been used as test server for testing our test cases regarding the detection of spoofed mails.
+The prototype is fully functional and detect and prevent spoofed emails from reaching the mail box of the receiver.
+In addition it can send detailed alert reports to the configured administrator.

+To suit the needs of the ministry, this prototype can be developed as a “Milter (Oracle Communications and Messaging Server compatible filter plugin)” which can be configured with Oracle Communications and Messaging Server.
+The product can easily be adapted as a plugin in the client side (Thunderbird, Outlook etc.,) since the algorithms are implemented in a platform independent manner.
+The milter implementation can be done with minimal efforts as the mailet implemented in the prototype is architecturally similar to a milter.
+A milter satisfying all the objective outlined above is no available as an indigenous open-source/proprietary product.
+It was exclusively researched and developed by the Technofreakz team to satisfy all the requirements put forward by the ministry.

 Novelty:

-Smart India Mailet is unique in all the aspects and has been developed specifically for the detection of spoofed mails.
+Smart India Mailet is an indigenous product developed exclusively to satisfy all the requirements put forwards by the Ministry of External Affairs in terms of detection and prevention of spoofed emails.

-No other mailet has been brought into existence with similar prototype.

-This is the only mailet which can detect spoofed mails and prevent them from entering into the mailbox.

-This mailet has been also embedded with an additional functionality of altering an authorized person/official of the designated server.

-This can be also developed as a Milter for oracle server.
+There is no similar product existing in the market.

+This is the first indigenous spoofed email detection product available in the market and whose source code is neither open-source nor proprietary.
+Hence utmost security is guaranteed.

+The Smart India Mailet is designed in such a way that it can easily accommodate new and diverse requirements.
+The architecture is suitable for majority of the standard enterprise mail servers.

+This algorithms used are independent of the implementation platform and hence the same product can easily be adapted to work along with Oracle Messaging and Communications server or as a plugin in the client side (Thunderbird, Outlook etc.,)

 Work plan:

-Our team has planned to develop the prototype as a plugin/add-on for 3rd party cross platform applications like Mozilla Thunderbird.
-This plugin can be used by any of the cross platform email applications.
-And also aims in identifying the geometric location from where the mail has been generated and also in identifying the server from which the mail is composed.
-By identifying the server and geometric location of the fraudster, necessary actions can be initiated to prevent future spoofing attacks.
+The plan is to develop Smart India Mailer as a plugin/add-on for 3rd party cross platform applications like Mozilla Thunderbird, MS Outlook so that it can be used without making changes to the server.
+The plugin can adapted to be used by any of the cross platform email applications.

+As enhancements to the existing product, the proposal is to identify the geographical location from where the mail has been generated and also in identifying the server from which the mail is composed when a spoofed email is detected so that it will greatly aid the cyber forensics department.
+By identifying the server and geometric location of the fraudster, the concerned department can take necessary actions to prevent future spoofing attacks.

-Open Source Technology Stack to be used
+Open Source Technology Stack to be used:

-Apache James server for testing.
+Apache James 3.0 Server for testing.

-Language -java
+Programming Language – JAVA 1.8

+Apache Mailet 2.0

+Mozilla Thunderbird SDK (For Dev and Test of the Thunderbird Plugin)

+Visual Studio 15 (For Dev and Test of the Outlook Plugin)

 Any technologies that you used during SIH2017 that you wish to change/ alter?
 Why?